-Recipe: Black Cod with Gin, Ginger and LimeCuisine: SeafoodDifficulty: Easy
+Black Cod Gimlet with Gin, Ginger and LimeCuisine: SeafoodDifficulty: Easy

-- 2oz Lime cordial (simple syrup infused with lime)
+2 oz Lime cordial (simple syrup infused with lime)

-- 2Tbsp Fresh grated ginger
+2 Tbsp Fresh grated ginger

-- Juice from 1 lime (adjust as needed)
+Juice from 1 lime (adjust as needed)

 1/4 cup Extra virgin olive oil

 Salt and pepper

 - Combine gin, lime cordial, ginger and olive oil and whisk together.
 Add lime juice until you reach your desired flavor.
 Pour over fish fillets and let marinate for about 1 hour.

 - Although I did not really intend to make a vinaigrette, (or should I say ginaigrette) I was a little disappointed when my marinade kept separating.
 I assume it’s because I didn’t have enough oil for the acid, I adjusted for that in the ingredients, but use as much oil as you need.

-In the oven, ginger was the dominant aroma to start, but mellowed at the half-way point.
+In the oven, ginger was the dominant aroma to start, but mellowed at the halfway point.
 It was at that point I basted the fish with more gin marinade.
 The black cod was juicy and starting to flake at 20 minutes and I served it up with roasted ginger carrots.

 The Verdict: Gimlet Style Black Cod with Nautical Gin

-I have learned that sablefish/black cod, it does not need much of anything besides salt to be delicious.
+I have learned that sablefish/black cod does not need much of anything besides salt to be delicious.
 This was not sweet like when I used miso paste or maple syrup, but I have a feeling the gin’s botanicals brought out some of the lower notes I’ve missed before.
 It tasted like a true cod, but more silky and less flaky thanks to all of that delicious oil that makes black cod so coveted.